 The best tip for dealing with diaper blowouts is to be prepared!
 Have supplies handy in your car in case you have a blowout while you are out.
 Of course, you should have your diaper bag stocked with baby’s clothes, disposable diapers, or cloth diapers and wipes.

 Plus, I always carry a cleaning kit in my car with an extra pack of wipes, a couple of big zip lock bags or a plastic bag for poopy clothes and trash, and receiving blanket or a towel to lay down while cleaning them.

 How to clean a diaper explosion

-If you are at home the easiest thing to do is removed all the soiled clothing and give them a quick shower or bath.
-If you don’t have access to a bath or don’t have time for it you can still easily contain the mess.
+If you are at home, the easiest thing to do is to remove all the soiled clothing and give them a quick shower or bath.
+If you don’t have access to a bath or don’t have time for it, you can still easily contain the mess.

 - Have a trash bucket or bag ready and open.

 - Lay down a towel or a washable changing mat.